wubinzzu/EAGCN/README.md

 # EAGCN
 This is our Tensorflow implementation for our EAGCN 2022 paper and a part of baselines:

 >Bin Wu, Lihong Zhong, Lina Yao, Yangdong Ye.
-EAGCN: An Efficient Adaptive Graph Convolutional Network for Item Recommendation in Social Internet of Things, IEEE Internet of Things Journal, Accept, 2022.
+EAGCN: An Efficient Adaptive Graph Convolutional Network for Item Recommendation in Social Internet of Things, IEEE Internet of Things Journal, Accept, 2022, <a href="https://ieeexplore.ieee.org/document/9714267">PDF</a>.

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: